Putting Together a Unique Magical Programme

 Twenty Card Trick — A spectator is requested to count ten cards on Leipzig's outstretched right hand.
 Another ten cards are counted on the left hand.
 The cards in the left hand are wrapped in a handkerchief and handed to one spectator.
 The other ten cards are once more counted by Leipzig.
 One card is commanded to pass over to the packet held by the spectator.
 The cards are counted and only nine cards remain.
 Again a card passes over leaving eight cards in Leipzig's hands.
 Still another card passes over leaving only seven cards and when the spectator opens his packet he finds that he is holding thirteen cards.

 I was intrigued at the inclusion of the stabbing trick when the previous routine also includes finding a card by stabbing a knife into the deck.
 Although, the first time the stabbed card is wrong.
-I plucked “The Leipzig Book” off the shelf, and it offers a more detailed description of the act.
+I plucked “The Leipzig Book” by Dai Vernon and Lewis Ganson (1963) off the shelf, and it offers a more detailed description of the act.

 It turns out the first stab, the one that misses, has the spectator holding the knife trying to find their own card.
 This makes for a great lead-in to Leipzig’s own stabbing effect under challenge conditions.